chainbound/fiber-docs/docs/intro.md

 title: Introduction
 ---
 **Fiber Network** is a global network of nodes that connect to the Ethereum p2p networking layer.
-Fiber nodes are connected to each other with a high-speed connection, optimizing Ethereum messaging layer across the globe. `FIBER` can be leveraged for real-time **monitoring** of pending transactions + validated states and efficiently **send** transactions on Ethereum.
+Fiber nodes are connected to each other with a high-speed connection, optimizing the Ethereum messaging layer across the globe. **Fiber** can be leveraged for real-time **monitoring** of pending transactions + validated states and for efficiently **sending transactions** on Ethereum.

 :::info